For an overview of advanced funnel features, refer to the Community Tip: Funnel Best Practices.

 We want your input!

 Mixpanel is working on a better, simpler funnel analysis and we would love to hear what you want to see.
 Please leave comments or email me at email@example.com with any suggestions.
-If you have tried other funnel analysis software we want to hear all about their flaws!
+If you have tried other funnel analysis software we want to hear all about them, too!